 Figure 23.
-Fatigue Cracks from Figure 22 Broken Open and Showing Propagation in the Longitudinal Direction The number of cracks generated for POD development purposes show 75 oriented in the longitudinal direction and 5 oriented in a transverse direction for a total of 80 manufactured fatigue cracks.
+Fatigue Cracks from Figure 22 Broken Open and Showing Propagation in the Longitudinal Direction

+The number of cracks generated for POD development purposes show 75 oriented in the longitudinal direction and 5 oriented in a transverse direction for a total of 80 manufactured fatigue cracks.
 The crack size distribution targeted to provide a statistically significant distribution of flaw sizes was approximately 60 longitudinal fatigue cracks.
-A comparison between the targeted number of flaws and the actual number of flaws generated is shown in Table 2.
-The flaws were grouped by flaw size length with critical flaw size represented as 0.50 inch (1.27 cm).
-It should be noted that the critical flaw size was chosen as a target for purposes of this test only and is not intended to represent the size of the actual butt weld critical flaw size for this design of railroad tank car.
-At the time of this test and during the writing of this report, a critical flaw size for industry wide use was not available and it was the consensus of the NDE steering committee to use a crack length of 0.50 inch (1.27 cm) as the targeted critical flaw size.
+The size distribution targeted 60 percent of the cracks to be at or around the "(a) critical" flaw size, 20 percent of the flaws be larger than the "(a) critical" and 20 percent smaller than the "(a) critical" flaw size.
+The actual flaw size distribution achieved is shown in Table 2.
+The flaws were grouped by flaw size length with the recommended 'target' or threshold flaw size identified at 0.50 inch (1.27 cm).
+It should be noted that the "(a) critical" flaw size of the actual butt weld "(a) critical" flaw size for this design of railroad tank car.
+At the time of this test an "(a) critical" flaw size for industry wide use was not available and it was the consensus of the NDE steering committee to use a crack length of 0.50 inch (1.27 cm) as the target "(a) critical" flaw size.